What We Don’t Fund – Exclusions

 - Educational or ‘gap-year’ projects for young people.

 - Projects where the Trust would not be a major supporter, with the Trust normally preferring to fund at least 50% of the total project costs.
+Applying for funding elsewhere will not prejudice an application.

 Grants are never made for the following: